 How does HIFU compare to other treatments in terms of side effects?

-HIFU is less invasive than traditional treatment like surgery or radiation.
+HIFU is less invasive than traditional treatments like surgery or radiation.
 The risk of incontinence is extremely low and most men will maintain erectile function.
 When focal (targeted partial treatment) can be done, the risk of urinary leakage or drip is under 1% and 90% of men maintain erectile function.
-You are encouraged to discuss your specific risks with your Vituro HIFU physician
+You are encouraged to discuss your specific risks with your Vituro Health partner physician.

 What can I expect if I choose HIFU to treat my prostate cancer?